 Zoe Linn Jarvis was born in 1993 in Seoul, Korea.
-As a Korean-adoptee raised in the United States, Jarvis identifies as both American and Korean.
+As a Korean-adoptee raised in the United States, Zoe identifies as both American and Korean.
 She holds a BFA in Painting from the Maryland Institute College of Art and works full time as an artist based in Northern Virginia.
 Jarvis independently continues her pursuit of fifteen years as a classical pianist.
 A passionate and driven artist and musician, Jarvis emphasizes the importance of a strong work ethic to fuel progress in her various professional and personal practices.

 Large-Scale Colored Pencil Drawings on Paper